 What is Preventive Maintenance?

 Now, we will discuss Preventive maintenance.
-In the case of preventive maintenance, the managers have to check the assets and maintain them so that no failure occurs.
+In the case of preventive maintenance, like repairing your garage door before it breaks apart, the managers have to check the assets and maintain them so that no failure occurs.
 This is different from reactive maintenance.

 Here, the assets are inspected and maintained before any kind of damage, which is certainly not the case in reactive maintenance.
 Here we are going to mention some of the examples to determine the appropriate servicing of the equipment.
 It is based on different entities like time, condition, and usage, respectively.